USMNT players in the Premier League: How did they perform? - Week 6

 His replacement, Kevin Mbabu, was caught out on Spurs’ first goal as Richarlison played a one-two with Hojbjerg who scored

+The Fulham boss then confirmed it was an ankle injury and added that Robinson’s absence is a big blow for his side.

+“It is a big miss.
+This afternoon [against Tottenham] is a big example of that,” Silva explained.
+“The player that came in didn’t get to the standard that it should be at the moment, of course was an adaptation but it is tough for him to play on the left side.
+[Layvin] Kurzawa is not in his best condition yet.
+When you sign these kind of players late in the market, they haven’t done preseason with the team and he needs much more time to be ready for the intensity, the quality the Premier League demands from you.”

-As for an Antonee Robinson injury update, well, he didn’t seem too positive after the game.
+As for an Antonee Robinson injury update from the man himself, well, he didn’t seem too positive after the game.
 This is not good news for the USMNT as Robinson is their undisputed starting left back.
 Gregg Berhalter will be hoping for the best.

 Gutted to have to come off yesterday with an injury, hopefully its nothing too serious 🤕 pic.twitter.com/gCaC3chPo5